cri10dm-4/Berk_CapStone/Module24/README.md

-Network Intrusion Detection Using Machine Learning Project Overview
+# Network Intrusion Detection Using Machine Learning

+## Project Overview

-Modern computer networks generate massive volumes of traffic, making it difficult to detect malicious activity using traditional rule-based security systems alone.
-Cyberattacks such as denial-of-service (DoS), port scanning, brute-force attacks, and infiltration attempts can disrupt services, compromise sensitive data, and lead to financial and operational losses.
+Modern computer networks generate massive volumes of traffic, making it difficult to detect malicious activity using traditional rule-based security systems.
+Cyberattacks such as denial-of-service (DoS), port scanning, brute-force attacks, and infiltration attempts can disrupt services, compromise sensitive data, and result in significant financial and operational losses.

-This capstone project develops a machine-learning-based Network Intrusion Detection System (NIDS) that automatically classifies network traffic as benign or malicious using structured network flow data.
-The project applies classical supervised machine-learning techniques to a real-world cybersecurity dataset and evaluates their effectiveness through a complete end-to-end data science workflow.
+This capstone project develops a **machine-learning-based Network Intrusion Detection System (NIDS)** that automatically classifies network traffic as **benign** or **malicious** using structured network flow data.
+The project applies classical supervised machine-learning techniques and evaluates their effectiveness through a complete end-to-end data science workflow.

-The goal of this project is not only to build accurate models, but also to compare multiple approaches, interpret results clearly, and communicate findings in a way that is understandable to both technical and non-technical audiences.
+This repository contains the **full capstone project**, including data preparation, feature engineering, model training, validation, evaluation, and final findings.

+---

-Dataset
+## Dataset

-This project uses the CICIDS-2017 dataset, a well-known benchmark dataset created by the Canadian Institute for Cybersecurity.
-The dataset contains real-world network traffic captured over multiple days and includes both normal traffic and a wide variety of attack types such as:
+The project uses the **CICIDS-2017** dataset, a widely recognized real-world benchmark dataset created by the Canadian Institute for Cybersecurity.
+The dataset contains network traffic representing both normal behavior and multiple categories of cyberattacks, including:

-DoS and DDoS attacks
+- DoS and DDoS attacks

-Port scanning
+- Port scanning

-Brute-force attacks
+- Brute-force attacks

-Infiltration and web-based attacks
+- Infiltration and web-based attacks

 The raw dataset consists of multiple CSV files and millions of records.
-To make modeling computationally feasible and statistically meaningful, the data is cleaned, filtered, and sampled during preprocessing.
+During preprocessing, the data is cleaned, filtered, and sampled to ensure quality, balance, and computational feasibility.

+---

-Project Structure
+## Project Structure

-├── data/
-│   └── (raw and/or processed dataset files)
-├── notebooks/
-│   └── FinalCapstone.ipynb
-├── models/
+├── FinalCapstone.ipynb
-│   └── saved model files (if applicable)
-├── README.md
+└── README.md

-FinalCapstone.ipynb contains the complete analysis, modeling, visualizations, and results.
+- **FinalCapstone.ipynb** contains the complete analysis, modeling, visualizations, and results.

-All code, outputs, and explanations are organized and clearly labeled for readability and reproducibility.
+- All files and directories are named and organized for clarity and reproducibility.

+---

-Methodology
+## Methodology

 This project follows a structured data science workflow:

-1. Data Loading and Cleaning

-Combined multiple dataset files into a single dataframe

-Removed irrelevant or non-generalizable features (e.g., identifiers and timestamps)

-Handled missing, infinite, and invalid values

-Verified data quality and consistency

-2. Exploratory Data Analysis (EDA)

-Examined class distributions and imbalance

-Explored key numerical and categorical features

-Used visualizations to understand traffic patterns and anomalies

-3. Feature Engineering

-Selected relevant features for modeling

-Encoded categorical variables where necessary

-Scaled numerical features for models that require normalization

-4. Modeling

-Three supervised machine-learning models were trained and evaluated:

-Logistic Regression
-Used as a baseline linear classifier to establish a performance reference.

-Decision Tree Classifier
-Provides interpretable, rule-based decisions and insight into feature importance.

-Random Forest Classifier
-An ensemble approach that improves robustness and generalization by combining multiple decision trees.

-Hyperparameter tuning and cross-validation were used where appropriate to improve model performance and reduce overfitting.

-5. Model Evaluation

-Models were evaluated using clearly defined metrics such as:

-Accuracy

-Confusion matrices

-Classification performance comparisons

-Visualizations were used to support interpretation and highlight differences between models.

-Results and Findings

-All three models successfully learned patterns in network traffic data.

-Random Forest achieved the strongest overall performance, demonstrating high accuracy and stability.

-Decision Tree offered strong performance with the advantage of interpretability.

-Logistic Regression served as a useful baseline but was less effective for complex, non-linear patterns.

-The results show that ensemble-based models are particularly well-suited for intrusion detection tasks involving high-dimensional and non-linear data.

-Key Takeaways

-Machine learning is highly effective for detecting malicious network traffic.

-Feature engineering and proper preprocessing significantly impact model performance.

-Ensemble methods such as Random Forest provide strong accuracy and robustness.

-Clear evaluation metrics and visualizations are essential for interpreting and communicating results.

-How to Run the Project

-Clone the repository:

-git clone <your-github-repo-url>

-Install required libraries:

-pip install -r requirements.txt

-Open the Jupyter Notebook:
+### Data Cleaning and Preprocessing
+- Combined multiple dataset files into a single dataframe
+- Removed non-generalizable features such as identifiers and timestamps
+- Handled missing, infinite, and invalid values
+- Ensured data consistency and quality

+### Exploratory Data Analysis (EDA)
+- Analyzed class distributions and potential imbalance
+- Explored key numerical and categorical features
+- Used visualizations to understand traffic patterns and anomalies

+### Feature Engineering
+- Selected relevant features for modeling
+- Encoded categorical variables where necessary
+- Scaled numerical features for models requiring normalization

+### Modeling
+Three supervised machine-learning models were implemented and compared:

+- **Logistic Regression** – baseline linear classification model
+- **Decision Tree** – interpretable, rule-based classifier
+- **Random Forest** – ensemble model for improved accuracy and generalization

+Hyperparameter tuning and cross-validation were applied to improve performance and reduce overfitting.

+### Model Evaluation
+Models were evaluated using clearly defined metrics, including:
+- Accuracy
+- Confusion matrices
+- Comparative performance analysis across models

+Visualizations were used to support interpretation and highlight differences in model behavior.

+---

+## Results and Findings

+- All three models successfully learned meaningful patterns in network traffic data.
+- **Random Forest** achieved the strongest overall performance, demonstrating high accuracy and stability.
+- **Decision Tree** performed well while offering interpretability of decision rules.
+- **Logistic Regression** served as a strong baseline but was less effective for complex, non-linear patterns.

+The results indicate that ensemble-based models are particularly well-suited for intrusion detection tasks involving high-dimensional network data.

+---

+## Key Takeaways

+- Machine learning is highly effective for detecting malicious network traffic.
+- Data cleaning and feature engineering significantly impact model performance.
+- Random Forest provides the best balance of accuracy and robustness.
+- Clear evaluation metrics and visualizations improve interpretability and communication of results.

+---

+## How to Run the Project

+1. Clone the repository:
+   git clone <your-github-repository-url>
+2. Install required dependencies: pip install -r requirements.txt
+3. Launch Jupyter Notebook:
    jupyter notebook

-Run FinalCapstone.ipynb from top to bottom.
+4. Open and run:
+   FinalCapstone.ipynb

-Conclusion and Next Steps
+## Conclusion and Next Steps

 This capstone demonstrates a complete, end-to-end application of machine learning to a real-world cybersecurity problem.
 By comparing multiple classification models and interpreting their results, the project provides practical insights into building effective intrusion detection systems.

-Future improvements could include:
+Potential future improvements include:

-Testing additional models (e.g., gradient boosting)
+- Testing additional machine-learning models

-Handling class imbalance with advanced sampling techniques
+- Addressing class imbalance using advanced sampling techniques

-Evaluating performance on additional intrusion detection datasets
+- Evaluating performance on additional intrusion detection datasets

-Exploring real-time or streaming-based intrusion detection
+- Exploring real-time intrusion detection systems

-Author

-Rishitha Chintamreddy